OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

 Curry in SLang 1
 ----------------

-This problem will illustrate the semantics of SLang 1 while helping you review the definition of the *curry* function.
+The following problem will illustrate the semantics of SLang 1 while helping you review the definition of the *curry* function.

 .. avembed:: Exercises/PL/CurryInSLang1.html ka